Climate Change (Information Disclosure Based on TCFD Recommendations)

 Physical

-• Risk: Power generation facilities may be damaged by natural disasters (abnormal weather).
+• Risk: Damage to power generation facilities by natural disasters (abnormal weather).

 Business environment under the scenario